morgendagen/riden-dongle/README.md

 ### Keypad

-It is not possible to control keypad lock.
+It is not possible to control the keypad lock.

+Note that when you have the Riden firmware, while you use remote control or the web server (and especially the Control page), the keypad is locked automatically.
+That lock will be released a couple of seconds after the last use.

 ### Modbus Register 69 (Buzzer Enabled)